C4KEW4LK/hidejob_extension/readme.md

 ## Disclaimer

 This extension is provided "as is" without warranty of any kind.
 It is not affiliated with, endorsed, or sponsored by LinkedIn.

----

-*This README was generated with assistance from AI.*